pimutils/khal/doc/source/feedback.rst

 :doc:`install`) and is not already reported_ (you still might want to comment on an already open issue).

 If it isn't, please open a new bug.
-In case you submit a new bug please
+In case you submit a new bug report, please include:
-include:

  * how you ran khal (please run in verbose mode with `-v`)
  * what you expected khal to do